Brewers vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have won 55.6% of the games this season when they were the moneyline favorite (20-16).
+- The Brewers have won 55.6% of the games this season when they were favored on the moneyline (20-16).

-- Milwaukee has a 20-16 record (winning 55.6% of its games) when it has played as moneyline favorites of -115 or shorter.
+- Milwaukee has gone 5-8 (winning only 38.5% of its games) when it has played as moneyline favorites of -160 or shorter.

-- The Brewers have a 53.5% chance to win this contest based on the moneyline's implied probability.
+- Based on this game's moneyline, the Brewers' implied win probability is 61.5%.

-- Milwaukee has had an over/under set by bookmakers 69 times, and have combined with opponents to go over the total in 29 of those games (29-37-3).
+- In the 70 games in which bookmakers have set an over/under for Milwaukee, it has combined with opponents to go over the total 29 times (29-38-3).

-- The Brewers have covered 40% of their games this season, going 4-6-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!